linkedin

 Stakeholder-Expectations-Risks-in-software-development

 There are always stakeholder expectation risks in every software development project.
-Stakeholders in these projects are all people involved in one way for the successful completion of the project.
+Stakeholders in software development are all people involved in one way for the successful completion of the project.

-Although, if there’s no management of expectation or frequent communication between project team and stakeholders, there may be an introduction of risks that will be extremely difficult to mitigate, not even speaking about avoiding.
+Although, if there’s no management of expectation or frequent communication between project team and stakeholders in software development, there may be an introduction of risks that will be extremely difficult to mitigate, not even speaking about avoiding.

 These risks may be related not only to project timeline and budget, but also to poor quality builds, incorrect functionalities, a misunderstanding of product goals, misdirected marketing strategies, and more.